naemon/naemon.github.io/documentation/usersguide/epnplugins.md

     I think it causes__all__ the Perl plugins to return CRITICAL.<br><br>
 <li>Consider using a mini embedded Perl C program to check your plugin.
 This is not
-    sufficient to guarantee your plugin will perform Ok with an ePN but if the plugin fails this test it will certainly fail with your ePN. <font color="red">[ A sample mini ePN is shiped with Mod-Gearman for use in testing Perl plugins.]</font> <br><br>
+    sufficient to guarantee your plugin will perform Ok with an ePN but if the plugin fails this test it will certainly fail with your ePN. <font color="red">[ A sample mini ePN is shipped with Mod-Gearman for use in testing Perl plugins.]</font> <br><br>
 </ol>